ibrhalil/galactus-theme/README.md

 ## Installation

-1. Search for Celestial Theme in Extensions option in VS Code sidebar
+1. Search for jwrdark Theme in Extensions option in VS Code sidebar
-2. Click on Install to add the theme to your VS COde setup
+2. Click on Install to add the theme to your VS Code setup
 3. Open the Command Palette and select Preferences: Color Theme.
 This will list down all the themes you've installed.
-4. Select the Celestial theme to activate it.
+4. Select the jwrdark theme to activate it.

 ## Credits

-Celestial is a modified(darker) version of [Horizon](https://marketplace.visualstudio.com/items?itemName=jolaleye.horizon-theme-vscode) Theme by [Jonathon](https://marketplace.visualstudio.com/publishers/jolaleye).
+jwrdark is a modified version of [Celestial](https://marketplace.visualstudio.com/items?itemName=apvarun.celestial) Theme by [Varun A P](https://marketplace.visualstudio.com/publishers/apvarun).

 ## License